CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 When new IT equipment is purchased, care should be taken to ensure that these grommets are attached to the housing for attachment to other objects and that the enclosures are lockable.

 #### CON.7.M12 Safe destruction of sensitive materials and documents [user]
-Within your own institution, there are usually well-practiced procedures on how to dispose of old or unusable data carriers and documents, but this is not possible when traveling.
+Within your own institution, there are usually trained procedures on how to dispose of old or unusable data carriers and documents, but this is not possible when traveling.
 Therefore, before disposing of discarded media and documents, consider carefully whether they could contain sensitive information.
 If this is the case, the data carriers and documents must, in case of doubt, be taken back to their place of origin or back to their own institution.
 On site, as few as possible materials or documents worthy of protection should be produced.

 File and data shredders ("shredders") in foreign institutions should be viewed with caution, since it is not clear who is performing the disposal or how reliable this is.